Lakshit2604/Graph-Plotter/README.md

 1. Clone or download the repository to your local machine.
 2. Open the `index.html` file in a web browser.
+3. Site is deployed on vercel and access it [here](https://graphplot.vercel.app)

 ### Usage